Home > Library > Research Methodology > How to Conduct Surveys – Guide with Examples

 3. Prepare a list of questions

-Step 1: Set the Aims of your Research
+Step 1: Define Population and Set the Aims of Your Research

 Before conducting research, you need to form a clear picture of the outcomes of your study.
 Create a research question and devise the goals of your research.
 Based on the requirements of your research, you need to select the participants.
-It would help if you decided whether your survey would be online or offline.
+It would be helpful if you decided whether your survey would be conducted online or offline.

 You need to select a specific group of participants for your research.
 The participants can be: